mscc07/mscc/README.md

 ![sbatch job sh](https://github.com/user-attachments/assets/6e1a50e3-64d6-4816-b042-fb2a06b195c4)

 ## Step 4: Output Files
+After successful execution, output files are generated.
+The general out file **amdkiit.out** contains all the information of the job being performed.
+Apart from that, different calculations AMDKIIT generates different output files for different type of calculations as mentioned here.
 After successful execution, 10 output files are generated.
 The key files include:

 ```